-I graduated from the University of York with first class honours in chemistry, but I preferred tracking down information in books and journals to laboratory work, so decided to pursue a career in the field of scientific information.
-I subsequently obtained an MSc in Information Studies from the University of Sheffield, and my first career was as a science librarian, mainly in university libraries.
+I graduated from the University of York with first class honours in chemistry, but as a student I had preferred tracking down information in books and journals to laboratory work, so decided to pursue a career in the field of scientific information.
+I subsequently obtained a postgraduate qualification in information studies from the University of Sheffield, and my first career was as a science librarian, mainly in university libraries.

-I was born and grew up in the North East of England, lived in several different places during my earlier adult life, including London, Edinburgh and Stratford-upon-Avon, and have lived in Somerset since 1995.
-Although I am fairly computer-savvy, and set up this website myself, I am a social media sceptic, so you won't find me on Facebook or Twitter.
+I was born and grew up in the north-east of England, lived in several different places during my earlier adult life, including London, Edinburgh and Stratford-upon-Avon, and have lived in Somerset since 1995.
+Although I am no technophobe, and maintain this website myself, I am a social media abstainer, so you won't find me on Facebook or Twitter.